You can make high quality animated GIF images online for free, with simple and powerful customization options.

 The Imgflip watermark helps other people see where the GIF was created.
 We really don't want your GIFs to look bad though, so we made it as small as possible while still being readable, and it will not even show up on tiny GIFs.
 You can disable the watermark completely with a Pro account, if you really need to have watermark-free images.

 Facebook will sometimes decide to animate gifs, and sometimes not.
 For best chances, make sure the width and height of your gif are both larger than 200px, since Facebook tends to not animate small gifs.
 Sometimes you have to click share, then exit out of the window, and then click share again.
+Other social media websites may have similar issues, because they can decide to handle GIFs however they want, outside of our control.

 Something not working?
 Do you have suggestions to make the gif maker better? send feedback!